Stuck in someone else's frames? break free!

 though apart.
 Cameron's father, stepmother, sister and brother would also be opening presents at their house in

-Fayetteville, North Carolina.
-This Christmas, it would just be Cameron and me in the small room with few decorations, since they weren't allowed in the sterile
+just be Cameron and me in the small room with few decorations, since they weren't allowed in the sterile

 environment.